robot297/JAG_3_2019/grades/Lab 3 Questions.md

  -	Ask the user for the miles and gas used
  -	Call your method
  -	Use the returned value to display the MPG

+Make sure you use the name `mpg` for your method, since the test expects to find a method with that name.
+The method takes two arguments, miles driven and gas used, in that order.

 ### Question 2 Marathon